 CHALLENGES

-When companies assess any new purchase, approach, or investment, Return-On-Investment (ROI) is always a point-of-discussion.
+ROI: When companies assess any new purchase, approach, or investment, Return-On-Investment (ROI) is always a point-of-discussion.
 However, there are a few challenges in applying ROI to Digital Transformation.
 First, ROI works better when dealing with incremental changes, not transformative initiatives.
 Second, ROI works best when dealing with more quantifiable terms.
 However, Digital Transformation is a qualitative concept seeking a quantitative assessment.
 While it’s not impossible to assign a value to a qualitative item (think, “goodwill” in the world of accounting), it becomes increasingly difficult to “value” a customer (new and existing).
 Third, ROI is oftentimes about “quick wins.”
 However, Digital Transformation has a much longer time horizon…by design.
 In fact, that’s the whole point.
 Digital Transformation is meant to be disruptive.
 Therefore, values would need to be assigned to moving targets that become even more distant as we move through time.
 For example, what is the value of…

 – Customer loyalty